Best Practices in Training for Forensic Science Symposium

-This three day symposium will discuss the recommendations of the Task Force, have interactive sessions regarding How Adults Learn, Best Methods in Training, Crime Scene Training Protocols, how to incorporate ISO 17020 in crime scene and latent print units, how to develop training protocols for your agency, and more.
+This three day symposium discussed the recommendations of the Task Force, have interactive sessions regarding How Adults Learn, Best Methods in Training, Crime Scene Training Protocols, how to incorporate ISO 17020 in crime scene and latent print units, how to develop training protocols for your agency, and more.

 The Symposium was held March 11-13, 2014, in Morgantown, WV.